-Deiveson Alcântara Figueiredo is a professional mixed martial artist hailing from Soure, Pará, Brazil.
-He was born on December 18, 1987, and is currently 36 years of age.
-Figueredo is a former two-time UFC flyweight champion who is presently ranked #5 in the bantamweight standings.
-Figueiredo, born in Soure, Pará, Brazil, grew up in a small city on the isle of Marajó, where his father practiced the local folk wrestling style, luta marajoara.
+Deiveson Figueiredo is a professional mixed martial artist hailing from Soure, Pará, Brazil.
+He was born on December 18, 1987, and is currently 37 years of age.
+Figueredo is a former two-time UFC flyweight champion and is ranked No. 5 in the bantamweight standings as of May 2025.
+Figueiredo grew up in a small city on the isle of Marajó, where his father practiced the local folk wrestling style, luta marajoara.
 Raised in a family of buffalo herders, Figueiredo worked on an animal farm with his father until his early teens.

-Deiveson Figueiredo's brother
+Deiveson Figueiredo's Brother

 Yes, Deiveson Figueredo has a younger brother named Francisco Figueiredo.
 Like his older sibling, Francisco is also an MMA fighter who once competed in the UFC’s flyweight division.